domingoruizb/EndOfLine/docs/deliverables/D2/Diseño del Sistema.md

 ## Decisiones de diseño
 _En esta sección describiremos las decisiones de diseño que se han tomado a lo largo del desarrollo de la aplicación que vayan más allá de la mera aplicación de patrones de diseño o arquitectónicos._

-### Decision 1: Use JsonIgnore to transfer data
+### Decision 1: Use DTOs to transfer data
 #### Problem description:

-Some entities in our project contain many properties, some of which are not necessary.
-Furthermore, they have a bidirectional association with the other entities, which would create loops upon serialization.
+Some entities in our project contain many properties, some of which are not necessary for certain operations.
+Furthermore, they have bidirectional associations with other entities, which can create loops upon serialization.

 #### Evaluated solution:

-Use `@JsonIgnore` to ignore some associations when serializing.

-*Advantages:*
-- Simple, as it only requires us to annotate a property.

-*Drawbacks:*
-- Fields need to be manually excluded with the annotation.
+Use DTOs (Data Transfer Objects) to define exactly which fields are transferred over the network, instead of sending the full entity.

+*Advantages*:

+- Avoids serialization loops without annotations.
+- Can include only relevant fields for each use case.

+*Drawbacks*:

+- Requires additional classes for each DTO.
+- Mapping between entities and DTOs adds some boilerplate code.

 #### Justification of the adopted solution:
-We decided on the `@JsonIgnore` as the solution for this problem, as it is a simple annotation to exclude the property from being transferred.
+We decided to adopt DTOs as the solution for this problem because they allow us to transfer only the necessary data, avoid infinite serialization loops, and provide a clearer separation between the persistence layer and the API layer.

 ### Decision 2: Use custom pop-ups for errors
 #### Problem description: